 Recommended Varieties

-- Glaskin's Perpetual: Can be harvested in first year from seed, long season
+Can be harvested in its first year if grown from seed, with a longer cropping season than most.

 Essential Tools & Supplies